adhami3310/Converter/README.md

 ## Installation
 <a href='https://flathub.org/apps/details/io.gitlab.adhami3310.Converter'><img width='240' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>

+## Features

+Converter supports converting from the following datatypes:
+ - image/jpeg
+ - image/png
+ - image/webp (preview not available)
+ - image/svg+xml (through svglib Python library)

+Into the following datatypes:
+ - image/jpeg
+ - image/png
+ - image/webp
+ - application/pdf

+It also supports the following options:
+ - Changing quality value of lossy compression.
+ - Changing the color value of the alpha layer.
+ - Changing the DPI of SVG images.
+ - Scaleing and resizing the image to given resolution or ratio.

+ImageMagick supports many other datatypes.
+I will add more and possibly even add more options.
+If you want me to make something of a higher priority please start an issue.

 ## Contributing
 Issues and merge requests are more than welcome.
 However, please take the following into consideration: